- Apply Now

 6. During their first year, Genetics students rotate in the laboratories of three or four different faculty members, with the goal of selecting a mentor and environment for their dissertation research.
 The specific laboratories are selected by students based on their interactions with individual faculty.
 Rotation selections must be approved by the Graduate Program Director.

-7. Three semesters of Readings in Genetics (BGE 691) are required.
+7. Two semesters of Readings in Genetics (BGE 691) are required.
 These “Journal Clubs” are typically taken during the first and second years of study.
 Students select from thematic journal club topics that are organized each semester by faculty at the different institutions.
 This exercise provides important training in critical analysis of the literature while also allowing students to broaden their knowledge base on selected topics of interest.

 8. Each student must take two or more elective courses, for a minimum total of 6 credits.
 Electives must be approved by the Program Director.
 Typically, these courses are in the biological sciences (e.g., Developmental Biology, MCB 657; Immunology, HBP 533; Microbiology, HBM 640; or Molecular Evolution, BEE 565), but courses may also be taken in other relevant areas (e.g., computer sciences, bioengineering).